mattyjrae123/etch-a-sketch/README.md

 # etch-a-sketch

 This project is part of 'The Odin Project' foundations javascript course.
 It's a browser version of a sketchpad/Etch-A-Sketch.

 I'll be using plain old HTML, CSS and JS.
 This will be a sweet opportunity to practice CSS flexbox/grid, and DOM manipulation with JS.

+## Plan

+### Initial Project Scope:

+- 16x16 Grid (CSS Grid?)
+- Generate grid with JS
+- Black sketching only
+- Clear function
+- Minimal styling (focus on core JS functionality)

+### Advanced Scope:

+- Resizeable grid (up to 128x128??)
+- Nice looking web page with CSS
+- Selectable colours for sketching (random RGB sketching?)